dwyafon/dwyafon/README.md

 ## Aspiring Software Engineer and Tester

-A lifelong and non-stop learner, I seek a greater abundance in my toolbox for solving problems.
+A lifelong and nonstop learner, I seek a greater abundance in my toolbox for solving problems.

 My studying-practising-learning stack: